silvanasp/AST/README.md

 import pandas

 # Documentation
-The codes included in this repository where created following the guidelines in the papers included in this folder
+The codes included in this repository where created following the guidelines of the papers included in this folder.